MekhG/West-Midlands-Property-Market-Data-Analysis/README.md

 ## 🚀 How to Run
 1. Clone the repo
 2. Open `excel/housing_analysis.xlsx` for EDA
+3. Open `sql/housing_data_queries.ipynb` on Python for SQL queries
-3. Open `dashboard/housing_dashboard.pbix` in Power BI Desktop
+4. Open `dashboard/housing_dashboard.pbix` in Power BI Desktop
-4. Use Geography, Property Type, Build Status, Year, and Month slicers to explore
+5. Use Geography, Property Type, Build Status, Year, and Month slicers to explore